SeaQL/.github/CONTRIBUTING.md

 ## I just have a question!

 If you got a question to ask, please do not open an issue for it.
-It's quicker to ask us on [SeaQL's Discord Server](https://discord.com/invite/uCPdDXzbdv) or open a [Discussion on GitHub repository](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion)
+It's quicker to ask us on [SeaQL Discord Server](https://discord.com/invite/uCPdDXzbdv) or open a [Discussion on GitHub repository](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion)